SteeltoeOSS/Samples/Management/src/AspDotNetCore/Tracing/Fortune-Teller-Service/README.md

 ### Running Eureka Server Locally - Docker

-If you have a running docker environment installed on your system, the you should be able to:
+If you have a running docker environment installed on your system, then you should be able to:

 1. docker run -d -p:8761:8761 steeltoeoss/eurekaserver